 LASIK is a procedure suitable for 90% of people with poor eyesight and offers superb results, becoming one of the safest available and the most commonly performed elective surgical procedures worldwide.

-LASIK laser eye surgery is the most commonly performed treatment at Vision Correction London.
+LASIK laser eye surgery is the most commonly performed treatment at Ophthalmic Consultants of London.

 Your eyes see by allowing light to enter through the cornea (the front part of the eye) and focus on the retina.
 The information is then communicated to the brain via the optic nerve.